 Fostering joint research projects that deliver value to our practitioner Institute partners and our faculty should be our long-term goal.

 Our marketing professors continue to be extremely productive in their research, which is reported on worldwide with the help of the Institute.
 This coverage enhances the brand image of each faculty member and at the same time, the name of the Carlson School of Management and the Marketing Department.

-This faculty research is regularly updated on our Institute website and is even more accessible due to newly enhanced search capabilities on the publications page.
-Another new website feature is on the expertise page, which is categorized by topical areas, making it easier to search for faculty expertise.
-All this has been due to Institute Program Coordinator Ashley Dziuk's efforts to provide greater access and awareness of our faculty research.
+This faculty research is regularly updated on our Institute website and is accessible on the publications page.
+Another great website feature is the expertise page, which is categorized by topical areas, making it easier to search for faculty expertise.

 Harvard Business Review

 |Minnesota Public Radio

 The New Yorker